Best Companies to Work For: What’s Cosatto’s Secret?

-While Cosatto may have a few small peaks and a few little declines, overall their stable results prove that taking workplace happiness seriously and ensuring it’s part of the daily functions and core values works.
+While Cosatto may have a few small peaks and a few little declines, overall their stable mood results prove that taking workplace happiness seriously and ensuring it’s part of the daily functions and core values works.

-Cosatto’s results show that the title of one the ‘best companies to work for’ in the UK is well deserved!
+Cosatto’s results show that the title of one of the ‘best companies to work for’ in the UK is well deserved!